mostafa8026/awesome-git-alias/README.md

 # awesome-git-alias
 All the awesome git aliases will come here.

-# find the difference of current branch with all the branches:
+# find the difference by count of current branch with all the branches:
+It return all the branches which its behind value is not zero. if you want to see all the branches pass `-a`.

     [alias]
         diffla = "!f() { \